ajavamind/rca-studio2/README.md

 https://youtu.be/xbSNnIyc1K4

 The "Swords" game was stored on a cassette tape and converted into a WAV file provided by the Hagley Museum and Library.
 I wrote a program in Processing to extract the game code instruction bytes encoded in the WAV file audio to use with the Arcade game emulator.
+See https://github.com/ajavamind/Extract-WAV-Data

 -Hagley Museum and Library: Sarnoff/RCA Collection -Joseph A. Weisbecker's archived manuscripts and materials